greenring/ElegooRemote/README.md

     sudo nano ~/elegoo.lirc.conf

 If you notice that the codes are in two parts, where one is identical for each button, then manually remove the column of duplicates.
-For example, if you see like this in your `conf` file:
+For example, if you see like this in your `.conf` file:

     begin codes
         KEY_POWER                0x219E48B7 0x7E825B6C